 Emily Siar is a soprano based in Boston, MA.
 An active performer of opera, art song, chamber music, new music, musical theater, and cabaret, Emily has performed on the stages of Jordan Hall (Boston), Weill Recital Hall at Carnegie Hall, Kodak Hall (Rochester), The Huntington Theatre (Boston), the Paramount Theatre (Boston), and the Granada Theatre (Santa Barbara).
 She has recently been a featured artist with Boston Opera Collaborative and Mass Opera.
 Favorite roles performed include Calisto (Cavalli's Calisto), Cendrillon (Massenet's Cendrillon), Barbarina (Mozart's Le nozze di Figaro), La princesse (Ravel's L'enfant et les sortilèges), Papagena (Mozart's Die Zauberflöte), Cosette (Les Miserables), and Dorothy (The Wizard of Oz).

-Emily holds a Masters of Music in Vocal Performance and Literature from the Eastman School of Music and a Bachelors of Music from the University of North Carolina at Chapel Hill, having graduated summa cum laude as a Kenan Music Scholar.
-She is a fourth year doctoral candidate in Vocal Performance and Pedagogy at the New England Conservatory of Music.
+A fourth year DMA (doctoral) candidate in Vocal Performance and Pedagogy at the New England Conservatory of Music, Emily holds a Masters of Music in Vocal Performance and Literature from the Eastman School of Music and a Bachelors of Music from the University of North Carolina at Chapel Hill, having graduated summa cum laude as a Kenan Music Scholar.

 Emily maintains a private voice studio in Boston and also serves on faculty of the New England Conservatory Preparatory School and The Voice Lab.
 At NEC, Emily teaches private voice lessons and lyric diction to gifted pre-college singers, and, at the Voice Lab, she provides gender-affirming singing and speech lessons to transgender and nonbinary folks.
 Her students have been accepted to such prestigious institutions as the Berklee College of Music and the Longy School of Music at Bard College and have been awarded prizes at both local and regional NATS auditions.
 An emerging pedagogue to watch, Emily was the youngest of twelve voice interns chosen for the 2021 National Association of Teachers of Singing Intern Program, where she worked closely with master teacher Dr. Kari Ragan.

 In the summer of 2020, Emily founded the Versatile Voice Institute, an organization dedicated to offering high-quality, accessible musical enrichment opportunities for high-school singers.